Samaria in the Bible

 Verse ConceptsTen To Fourteen YearsList Of Kings Of IsraelKings of judah

-It happened, when they were come into Samaria, that Elisha said, "Yahweh, open the eyes of these men, that they may see."
-Yahweh opened their eyes, and they saw; and behold, they were in the midst of Samaria.
+And it came to pass when they entered into Samaria, that Elisha said, Jehovah, open the eyes of these men that they may see.
+And Jehovah opened their eyes, and they saw, and behold, they were in the midst of Samaria.

 Verse ConceptsMiracles Of ElishaReceiving Sight